iohnio/HW-11-Print-out-data-in-ascii-hex/README.md

 To execute the version without the subroutine, run:
 ./hw11translate2Ascii

-To execute the version with the subroutine (extra credit), run:
+To execute the version with the subroutine, run:
 ./hw11translate2Ascii_ec

 To remove the compiled object files, run: make clean